thaishdz/thaishdz/README.md

 # 💫 About Me:
 🔭 I’m currently unemployed 😿 <br>🌱 But ...
-I am training to be an Machine Learning Expert! (someday ... somehow)
+I am developing a web app to track game achievements!

 ## 🌐 Socials: